K-Phoen/backstage-plugin-opsgenie/README.md

   domain: https://my-app.app.eu.opsgenie.com/
 ```

 **Note:** this plugin requires an API key issued from an integration.
-They can be retrieved frim the "Settings" tab and then "Integrations" tab.
+They can be retrieved from the "Settings" tab and then "Integrations" tab.

 3. Add the plugin to the list of plugins: